-1,2-Dioleoyl-sn-glycero-3-phosphocholine (dioleoylphosphatidylcholine; DOPC) (Avanti Polar Lipids, Alabaster, AL, United States)

-1,2-Dioleoyl-sn-glycero-3-phosphoethanolamine-N-(cap biotinyl) (18:1 Biotinyl Cap PE) (Avanti Polar Lipids) 1,2-Dioleoyl-sn-glycero-3-phosphoethanolamine labeled with Atto 488 (Atto488 DOPE) (Sigma Aldrich, St. Louis, MO, United States)
+The lipids are as follows: 1,2-dioleoyl-sn-glycero-3-phosphocholine (dioleoylphosphatidylcholine; DOPC) (Avanti Polar Lipids); 1,2-dioleoyl-sn-glycero-3-phosphoethanolamine-N-(cap biotinyl) (18:1 Biotinyl Cap PE) (Avanti Polar Lipids); and 1,2-dioleoyl-sn-glycero-3-phosphoethanolamine labelled with Atto 488 (Atto488 DOPE) (Sigma Aldrich).

-2.3.
-Recombinant production of correctly folded extracellular part of MOG
+Recombinant production of the correctly folded extracellular part of MOG

-The extracellular part of human MOG (amino acids 1-125) with an Avi-tag allowing enzymatic biotinylation and a His-tag was recombinantly produced using the HEK-EBNA cells and the pTT5 vector (Perera et al., 2013).
-MOG-1-125 was secreted in serum-free supernatant, purified via its His-tag and its correct folding was assessed using circular dichroism as described (Spadaro et al., 2018; Marti Fernandez et al., 2019).
-The glycan of this MOG-1-125 has a similar size as the glycan of FL-MOG on transfected cells and its glycoforms have been described (Marti Fernandez et al., 2019).
-This material was used for ELISA, for binding to lipid-coated beads and for affinity-purification of MOG-Abs.
+The extracellular part of human MOG (amino acids 1-125) with an Avi-tag allowing enzymatic biotinylation and a His-tag was recombinantly produced using the HEK-EBNA cells and the pTT5 vector.32 MOG-1-125 was secreted in serum-free supernatant, purified via its His-tag and its correct folding was assessed using circular dichroism, as described.^{24,26} The glycan of this MOG-1-125 has a similar size as the glycan of FL-MOG on transfected cells and its glycoforms have been described.24 This material was used for ELISA, for binding to lipid-coated beads and for affinity-purification of MOG-Abs.

-2.4.
 Affinity purification of MOG-Abs from patients